orcfax/docs/drafts/FAQ/FACT_token.md

 ## 4. Is $FACT a utility token?

 Yes. $FACT is a true utility token used for staking and rewards in our decentralized oracle pools.
-It’s also the token used to pay for 1st block access to premium data feeds.
+It's also the token used to pay for 1st block access to premium data feeds.

 ## 5. Is there a governance function to $FACT tokens?